 Wendy Williams Returns To TV & Thanks Fans For Not Replacing Her After Illness

 Finally!
 Wendy Williams is back, and she’s healthy, strong and more beautiful than ever!
-The host returned to daytime TV on March 19 after a 21-day hiatus after diagnosed with Graves’ Disease and hyperthyroidism.
+The host returned to daytime TV on March 19 after a 21-day hiatus following her Graves’ Disease diagnosis and hyperthyroidism issues.

 After a 21-day hiatus from her daytime talk show, Wendy Williams, 53, is back and better than ever!
 The outspoken host was filled with joy when she returned to her studio audience on March 19.
-Wendy received a roaring applause as well as a standing ovation after she took three weeks off to rest following her Graves’ Disease and hyperthyroidism diagnosis.
+Wendy received a roaring applause as well as a standing ovation after she took three weeks off to rest following her Graves’ Disease diagnosis and issues with hyperthyroidism.
+At the end of her signature “Hot Topics” segment, Wendy broke down in tears as she thanked her fans and crew.
+She dabbed her eyes with Q-tips — a signature Wendy move — while she thanked “the love of her life,” her husband, Kevin Hunter.
+Wendy even revealed that her husband called Dr. Oz personally about her health.
+While Wendy was tending to her health, her good friend, actor, Jerry O’Connell, 44, who filled in as her co-host.

 Wendy announced her three-week hiatus on her February 21 show, where she revealed she had been diagnosed with Graves’ Disease and overactive thyroid.
 After experiencing what she thought were “flu-like symptoms” and fainting on live TV in October 2017, her doctor prescribed her three weeks of rest.
 Wendy revealed symptoms of sleeping difficulties and irritability, symptoms of Graves’ Disease — An autoimmune disease, which is one of the most common of all thyroid problems.
 In fact, it is the leading cause of overactive thyroid, otherwise known as hyperthyroidism.